 Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
 You may also be responsible for additional amounts.
-See page 21.
+See page 20.

-Convenient care clinic A small healthcare facility, usually located in a high-traffic retail outlet, with a limited pharmacy, that provides non-emergency basic healthcare services on a walk-in basis.

-Examples of a convenient care clinic include MinuteClinic in CVS Pharmacy locations and Take Care Clinic in Walgreens pharmacy locations.
+A small healthcare facility, usually located in a high-traffic retail outlet, with a limited pharmacy, that provides non-emergency basic healthcare services on a walk-in basis.
+Examples of a convenient care clinic include Minute Clinic in CVS Pharmacy locations and Take Care Clinic in Walgreens pharmacy locations.
 Urgent care clinics are not considered to be convenient care clinics.

-Copayment A copayment is a fixed amount of money you pay when you receive covered services.
-See page 21.
+A copayment is a fixed amount of money you pay when you receive covered services.
+See page 20.

-Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance and copayments) for the covered care you receive.
+Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance and copayments) for the covered care you receive.

-Covered services Services we provide benefits for, as described in this brochure.
+Services we provide benefits for, as described in this brochure.